 Because of many things, Milford - Minersville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Milford - Minersville really has some of the features that families look for when choosing a good community to raise children.
 Is Milford - Minersville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-In terms of college education, Milford - Minersville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.91% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Milford - Minersville is somewhat higher than in the average US city of 21.84%: 27.91% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Milford - Minersville in 2022 was $25,147, which is low income relative to Utah, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,588 for a family of four.
 However, Milford - Minersville contains both very wealthy and poor people as well.